 Welcome to the University of Miami!
-This handbook is designed to provide an overview of the program requirements for the degree of Doctor of Philosophy (Ph.D.) in the Department of Psychology.
+This Handbook is designed to provide an overview of the program requirements for the degree of Doctor of Philosophy (Ph.D.) in the Department of Psychology.
 It describes departmental regulations and program area requirements governing progress toward the Master of Science (M.S.) and Ph.D. degrees.

 Our department is organized into three divisions: Child, Adult, and Health Psychology.
 Within the divisions, there are options for Clinical and Non-Clinical programs.
 Students are accepted into a program within one of the divisions.
-Students in the Cognitive and Behavioral Neuroscience program may elect either a Health or Developmental focus.
+Students in the Cognitive and Behavioral Neuroscience program may elect a focus from any division.
 Below is a visual overview of the different programs of study.
 Requirements for each area of study are described by specialization.